Join Here | Log In

 What do the different types of choline do in the body?

-• Betaine, an oxidized form of choline, can be used as a methyl donor.
+• Betaine (TMG): Oxidized form of choline that can be used as a methyl donor.

-• Acetylcholine is an acetylated form of choline used extensively as a neurotransmitter, essential in learning, attention, and memory.
+• Acetylcholine: An acetylated form of choline used extensively as a neurotransmitter in the brain and peripheral neurons.
+It is essential for learning, attention, and memory.

-• Phosphatidylcholine, the phosphorylated form, is incorporated into your cell membranes to make them more fluid.
+• Phosphatidylcholine: Incorporated into all of your cell membranes to make them more fluid and function properly.

-Humans can make choline endogenously but not at sufficient levels to meet all of our needs.
-This is why choline is considered an essential nutrient — we need to get at least part of our daily requirement from foods.
+Your body makes choline, but not at sufficient levels to meet all of your needs.
+This is why choline is considered an essential nutrient — we need to get at least part of our daily requirements from food.

-Here’s an overview of the biochemical pathways for choline creation.
+Here’s an overview of the biochemical pathways for choline synthesis.
 The genes involved are in rectangular boxes.

 Diagram showing enzymes involved in the conversion and endogenous production of choline.
 PMC5343788 CC Image